What is a Fiduciary?

 Some advisors are only governed under a suitability standard set by the Financial Industry Regulatory Authority (“FINRA”).
 This means the advisor must have a reasonable belief that an investment or transaction is suitable for the client.
 This is a lower standard than a fiduciary standard requiring the investment be in the best interest of the client.

-Fiduciary duties exist in a variety of business relationships such as corporate board members and the shareholders, attorney and clients, and most commonly as trustee and beneficiary.
+Fiduciary duties exist in a variety of business relationships such as corporate board members and the shareholders, attorney and clients, and trustee and beneficiaries.

-Working with Adelphi Trust means that you can be assured we will always put your interests first, and not our own.
-You don’t have to worry about conflicts of interest, improper fees, or incentive based on products.
-Not only are all our actions governed by a fiduciary standard, but we also truly want what is best for our clients.
+Working with Adelphi Trust means that you can be assured we will always put your interests first.
+You don’t have to worry about conflicts of interest, hidden fees, or incentive based on products.
+Our actions governed by a fiduciary standard and we truly want what is best for our clients.

-Because we serve to protect, when our clients prosper and meet their goals, we have accomplished our mission.
+We exist to protect is more than a tagline.
+When our clients prosper and meet their goals, we have accomplished our mission.

 Disclosures